jitlogic/zorka/docs/UserGuide.md

 * `nagios` - nagios-specific functions (available if nagios interface is enabled);

+* `syslog` - functions for sending messages to log host using syslog protocol;

 All above things are visible Beanshell scripts from `$ZORKA_HOME/conf` directory.
 Interfaces to monitoring systems (zabbix, nagios etc.) can call Beanshell functions as well (both built-in and user-defined) but due to their syntax are typically limited to simple calls.
 For example: